Softpanorama

 Partially as an overreaction to SOX, partially due to the greed of auditing companies, partially due to stagnation o IT in general, IT management more and more resorts to imposing a severe limitations of Windows functionality in the best "Brezhnev socialism" style.
 Such restrictions are damaging to the corporation as a whole not only because they are negatively affecting productivity and morale, but also because they channel staff energy into studying and creating countermeasure to defeat those measures.
 Usage of linux is one pretty common reaction of excessive bureaucratization of Windows environment.
 Solaris and some flavors of BSD sometimes are also used if the user has an experience with those OSes.

-Windows, especially with paranoid micromanagers at the helm as well as the staff at IT security department (which in large corporation is often a dumping ground for people who cannot be productively used anywhere ;-), became more and more like IBM terminal.
+Windows, especially with paranoid micromanagers at the helm as well as the staff at IT security department (which in a large corporation is often a dumping ground for people who cannot be productively used anywhere ;-), became more and more like IBM terminal.
 The situation of "don't do this, don't do that" is often enforced via Active Directory.
-That dramatically increases attractiveness of linux and to lesser extent Solaris. and BSD (with such distributions as PC-BSD, see Linux vs. BSD, What's the Difference).
+That dramatically increases attractiveness of linux and to lesser extent Solaris and BSD (with such distributions as PC-BSD, see Linux vs. BSD, What's the Difference).
 To a certain extent that returns linux to its roots as a "rebel OS".

 Perversion of security